-Project managers and project leads should contact the Office for Sustainability as early in design as possible to discuss the project scope and to connect to additional resources: email@example.com.
+Project managers and leads should contact the Office for Sustainability as early in the design phase as possible to discuss the project scope and to connect to additional resources: email@example.com.

-The University of Virginia's Current Green Building Standards outline UVA’s minimum expectations for aligning University-wide sustainability goals with building design, construction, and maintenance.
-The Standards include a comprehensive package of prescriptive requirements, an implementation process to support projects in meeting the Standards in a cost-effective manner, and for capital projects, an enhanced process to embed sustainability into the decision-making process.
+The University's Green Building Standards were updated in 2021 (see Chapter 8 of the Facilities Design Guidelines) outline UVA’s minimum expectations for aligning University-wide sustainability goals with building design, construction, and maintenance.
+The standards include a comprehensive package of prescriptive requirements, an implementation process to support projects in meeting the standards in a cost-effective manner, and for capital projects, an enhanced process to embed sustainability into the decision-making process.

 The Green Building Standards apply to all projects (any project requiring a building or project permit), within the project’s scope of work.
 Supplemental standards for new construction and major renovations for which LEED certification is already a minimum requirement (see UVA’s LEED Policy below) are included in Part II.

-The UVA Life Cycle Cost (LCC) Calculator was developed to enable UVA decision makers and stakeholders in considering all present and future costs related to new construction, renovation, equipment replacement, or any other project on grounds with upfront and ongoing expenditures.
+UVA's Life Cycle Cost Calculator was developed to enable decision makers and stakeholders in considering all present and future costs related to new construction, renovation, equipment replacement or any other project on Grounds with upfront and ongoing expenditures.

-The calculator is based on an open source calculator developed by Harvard University, which corresponds to ASTM Life Cycle Cost Analysis standards.
-The UVA LCC calculator has UVA specific assumptions: utility rates and future escalations are forecasted by UVA Facilities Management, and the discount rate used is UVA’s internal rate of return.
+The calculator is based on an open-source tool developed by Harvard University, which corresponds to ASTM Life Cycle Cost Analysis standards.
+The UVA calculator has UVA-specific assumptions: utility rates and future escalations are forecast by UVA Facilities Management, and the discount rate used is UVA’s internal rate of return.

 Resources for New Buildings